How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 History and Evolution of Accounting

 The concept of accounting has been in existence ever since the times of human civilisation.
-From an earlier inconsistent accounting system to modern accounting, there is a drastic transformation.
-Accounting has been gradually modified and evolved along with human civilisation.
-Based on the evolutionary data, the history of accounting can be divided into four stages that include Emergent stage (from an early age to 1494 AD), Pre-analytic age (1495-1499), Development (1800-1950) and Modern age (from 1950 onward).
+From an earlier inconsistent accounting system to modern accounting, there has been a drastic transformation.
+Accounting has been gradually modified and evolved along with human civilization.
+Based on the evolutionary data, the history of accounting can be divided into four stages: the Emergent stage (from an early age to 1494 AD), the Pre-analytic age (1495-1499), the Development (1800-1950), and the Modern age (from 1950 onward).

-Ever since the introduction of double entry booking system in 1458, the accounting systems and procedures made rapid progress.
-The double entry system is a bookkeeping system which was used to record debit and credit card transactions.
-In 1494, an Italian mathematician named Luca BartolomesPaciolo invented a system of record keeping which used a memorandum, ledger, and the journal.
+Ever since the introduction of the double-entry booking system in 1458, accounting systems and procedures made rapid progress.
+The double entry system is a bookkeeping system that was used to record debit and credit card transactions.
+In 1494, an Italian mathematician named Luca BartolomesPaciolo invented a system of record keeping that used a memorandum, ledger, and journal.
 He wrote many books on accounting, and later he was known as the “Father of accounting and Bookkeeping.”

 In the 18th century, inventors started creating machines to perform simple calculations.
-Even though the machines did not have a memory as computers, they did deliver accurate and efficient results.
-The first organisation for accountants was established in 1854 in Scotland.
-The initial organisations at that time included “Glasgow Institute of Accountants and Actuaries” and “Edinburg society of Accountants.”
-The members of the organisations were called “Chartered Accountants.”
+Although the machines did not have a memory like computers, they delivered accurate and efficient results.
+The first organization for accountants was established in 1854 in Scotland.
+The initial organizations at that time included the “Glasgow Institute of Accountants and Actuaries” and the “Edinburg Society of Accountants.”
+The members of the organizations were called “Chartered Accountants.”

-In the early period of the 19th century, Herman Holliath developed a punch card machine to speed up data handling for US census.
+In the early 19th century, Herman Holliath developed a punch card machine to speed up data handling for the US census.
 The punch card machines recorded data by punching a pattern of holes into cards.
-The history of accounting took giant strides in 1955 when General Electric company purchased to UNIVAC (the Universal automatic computer) for calculating payroll in factories.
+The history of accounting took giant strides in 1955 when General Electric purchased UNIVAC (the Universal automatic computer) for calculating payroll in factories.
 This is the first instance that a company purchased a computer purely for computing.

-The Modern Era Accounting: The modern period of accounting started with the development of EDI to standardise transactions between customers and vendors.
+The Modern Era Accounting: The modern period of accounting started with the development of EDI to standardize transactions between customers and vendors.
 Soon, in 1982, two famous companies, such as Ford and General Motors, mandated EDI for their suppliers.
-IN 1978, the first spreadsheet software Visicalc enabled financial modelling on the computer.
+IN 1978, the first spreadsheet software, Visicalc, enabled financial modeling on the computer.
 It was followed by Peachtree, the first accounting package software for the personal computer.
-The most popular software QuickBooks was launched in 1998 and dominated the market for day-to-day bookkeeping.
+The most popular software, QuickBooks, was launched in 1998 and dominated the market for day-to-day bookkeeping.
 Now it is the most popular accounting program in the US.

 Evolution of Various Accounting Branches

-Due to social, economic and technological developments, different branches of accounting emerged with time.
-The famous branches include Mechanised accounting and auditing, Tax accounting, Inflation accounting, Human resource accounting, Government accounting, social accounting, and responsibility accounting.
+Due to social, economic, and technological developments, different branches of accounting emerged over time.
+The famous branches include Mechanized accounting and auditing, Tax accounting, Inflation accounting, Human resource accounting, Government accounting, Social accounting, and Responsibility accounting.

-1. Mechanised Accounting and Auditing: Mechanised accounting came into existence due to technological advancement and led to the use of computers in bookkeeping and statistical day to day technical operations.
-The computers have made it possible to store and process large volumes of data.
-It has reduced a great deal of stress and labour in managing accounts.
+1. Mechanised Accounting and Auditing: Mechanised accounting came into existence due to technological advancement, which led to the use of computers in bookkeeping and statistical day-to-day technical operations.
+Computers have made it possible to store and process large volumes of data, reducing a great deal of stress and labor in managing accounts.

 Benefits of Mechanised Accounting